thibaut-lemoine/thibaut-lemoine.github.io/index.md

 <ul>
   <li>
    October 2024: <a href="https://conferences.cirm-math.fr/3052.html">Conference on "Algebraic aspects of random matrices"</a>, CIRM, Marseille.
+Talk on unitary integrals and random ramified coverings.
   </li>
   <li>
     November 2024: <a href="https://conferences.cirm-math.fr/3074.html">Workshop on "Random hyperbolic surfaces and random graphs"</a>, CIRM, Marseille.